Immigration Litigation Lawyers in Toronto

 - The best interest of any children directly affected by the outcome of this appeal; and

-- A consideration of the extent of the hardship and any dislocation family members in Canada would incur were the appellant found not to be a permanent resident of Canada by reasons of the failure of her residency obligations.
+- A consideration of the extent of the hardship and any dislocation family members in Canada would incur were the appellant found not to be a permanent resident of Canada by reasons of the failure of their residency obligations.

 In our experience appeals can often be avoided with proper planning and submissions at the renewal stage, and we have been brought in to supplement applications submitted without the help of counsel.